-The ports depicted above, and the buttons and ports located on the left side of the gateway, are described below.
+The ports located on the back of the gateway and the buttons and ports located on the left side of the gateway, are described below.

 Feature Description Rear panel DSL This grey RJ11 port is used to connect your gateway to an Internet provider via a DSL service.
 Phone 1 - 2 These grey RJ11 ports can be used to connect your gateway to an Internet provider via a telephone line.
 LAN 1 - 4 The yellow RJ45 ports can be used to connect client devices such as computers and printers to your gateway.
 WAN The blue RJ45 port is used to hard-wire your gateway to another network device.
 For models with both WAN and DSL ports, when your Internet connection is via DSL, you can configure the WAN port to function as an additional LAN port.
-For detailed instructions, see the Ethernet Configuration section of this manual.
+For detailed instructions, see the Ethernet Mode section of this manual.
 USB 1 Can transfer data, act as a printer interface, and handle a 3G accessory.
 Power Use only the power supply included with your gateway.
 Intended for indoor use only.
-Power Left side Use only the power supply included with your gateway.
-Intended for indoor use only.

-Feature Description On/Off Power switch.
-USB2 Can transfer data, act as a printer interface, and handle a 3G accessory.
+Feature Description

+Left side

+On/Off Power switch.

 5GHz Enables or disables the 5GHZ wireless function.

 2.4GHz Enables or disables the 5GHZ wireless function.